Skip to content

 If you've defined foreign key relationships in your tables, you can traverse them directly.

-The above expresses the data the way the application already understands it:
+The above expresses the data the way the application already understands it: a post has an author, an author has a profile

 The Broader Idea